TheFrankyDoll/win10-style-waybar/README.md

 * For some reason selection doesn't work if you put mouse at the very bottom of the screen - to fix this, I used a dirty hack of making waybar 1 pixel larger (41px total) and setting `"margin-bottom": -1` in the `config` file.
 This works fine - still weird you have to do this.

-* Unfortunately I couldn't find a way to limit taskbar's elements length, so opening to many apps will push all of the right elements out of screen.
+* Unfortunately I couldn't find a way to limit taskbar's elements length, so opening too many apps will push all of the right elements out of screen.